twright/Easy-Comment-Uploads/readme.txt

  * Options page
  * Moving uploaded files to somewhere more sensible (e.g. uploads/comments on standard Wordpress and the blogs folder for Mu)
  * Internationalisation support including BR_pt translation
+ * Uploads for Buddypress wires
+ * Increased theme compatibility (testing needed)
- * More user experience niceness :-)
+  * More UI niceness :-)

 *(hopefully I should get round to doing these quite soon, consider it as a rough roadmap to version 1.0)*

+For more updates about the plugin or to ask questions, follow me on Twitter: http://twitter.com/tomdwright

 == Installation ==
 Just add to /wp-content/plugins and activate or use the automatic plugin installer.
 If you want to use it in Wordpress Mu for all blogs just copy comment-uploads.php to /wp-content/mu-plugins and leave the rest in place or use the new activate site wide option for an much simpler installation.